Norman Lear Hints That Original ‘All In The Family,’ ‘Jeffersons’ Stars Could Turn Up For Live TV Special

 Norman Lear says classic TV fans may get a surprise or two with the live ABC special Live in Front of a Studio Audience: Norman Lear’s All in the Family and The Jeffersons.
 The legendary television producer hinted to The New York Post that the live restaging of two episodes from the classic sitcoms could feature cameos from the still-living original stars.

-While Lear didn’t confirm anything when asked if original All in the Family stars Rob Reiner and Sally Struthers and The Jeffersons’ Marla Gibbs were approached to appear on the live, 90-minute special, he did didn’t deny it either as he teased: “Audiences will have to tune in to see if there are some surprises.”
+While Lear didn’t confirm anything when asked if original All in the Family stars Rob Reiner and Sally Struthers and The Jeffersons’ Marla Gibbs were approached to appear on the live, 90-minute special, he did didn’t deny it either.

+“Audiences will have to tune in to see if there are some surprises,” he teased.

 Norman Lear isn’t the only one teasing “surprises.”
 Rob Mills, SVP Alternative Series, Specials & Late-Night Programming for ABC Entertainment, told Forbes there will be some surprises that will be revealed during the live broadcast that haven’t been announced.
 It sure sounds like a cameo waiting to happen, and West Coast viewers may want to stay off of Twitter since the will see a rebroadcast of the live performance.